lisunshiny/liannsun.com/v2/bios/networker.md

-Connect with me on LinkedIn [here](https://www.linkedin.com/in/liann-sun-217b653b).
+Connect with me on Linkedin [here](https://www.linkedin.com/in/liann-sun-217b653b).

 ## About me
 * I'm a product-focused software engineer and career tech lead